Water shortage in Peru - Swedish companies' responsibility

 Human Rights Due Diligence: the process that a company should have in place in order to identify, prevent and mitigate the adverse human rights impacts which may occur in conjunction with the company’s business.
 It is a central tool of the UN Guiding Principles for Business and Human Rights, which Sweden has undertaken to follow.

-The report has also been received with great interest by the Swedish food companies concerned, the Peruvian minister of commerce and the Swedish embassy in Peru.
+The report has also been received with great interest by the Swedish food companies concerned, the Peruvian minister of commerce, the Swedish minister of commerce, and the Swedish embassy in Peru.

 “The Swedish companies say that the report has been important and has led to internal discussions in terms of what key requirements they can make of their suppliers,” says Åsa Beckius, adding: